Real Cases. Real Experience.

 This program is open to students who have completed their first two semesters.

-Students must also enroll in Advanced Federal Criminal Prosecution, a fall semester, 3-credit course taught by Professor Susan Klein and Chief Assistant Anthony Brown.
-Students must take Federal Criminal Law either prior to or during their internship year and are strongly encouraged to take Criminal Procedure: Investigation.
+Students are encouraged to enroll in Advanced Federal Criminal Prosecution, a fall semester, 3-credit course taught by Professor Susan Klein and Chief Assistant Anthony Brown.
+Students must take Federal Criminal Law either prior to or during their internship year, and are also encouraged to take Criminal Procedure: Investigation.

 All applicants must undergo an FBI background check, so students should apply several months in advance of their start date.
-Students should apply between Jan 1 and February 15, 2013, for the 2013 – 2014 academic year.
+Students must apply before Friday, March 7, 2014, for the 2014 – 2015 academic year.